 As for the topping you can add it or leave it out.
 I will say that it does add a lot to the overall flavor especially if you’re making muffin tops with these babies.
 That would seriously decrease the bake time since you’re only using about half the batter in each “hole” sortaspeak.

 Instead of pecans you could substitute for whatever you like really but thinking pecan pie and the holidays, these just make sense.
 Add whole, halved (which is cheaper) or chop in a food processor to break them up.

 Filling the muffin cups 3/4 of the way full makes the ratio of topping to bottoms turns out just right.
+As with our sweet potato cake you always want to incorporate wet items in one and dry in another before combining or the leavening agents won’t work right.
 Here is a quick step by step rundown.
 There is a printable recipe card with ingredients below as well:

 - Preheat oven to 375° F degrees.
 In a large bowl cream together brown sugar and butter.
 Blend in honey.
 Then add in eggs, milk and oil.
 Mix in sweet potato until batter is creamy.

 - In another bowl blend dry ingredients such as spices, flour, baking soda and powder together.
 Incorporate this into your wet mix in the other bowl until folded together.